Senga Nengudi: Improvisational Gestures

 September 7 – December 10/ 2017

-	This exhibition was co-organized by Museum of Contemporary Art Denver and University of Colorado, Colorado Springs, Gallery of Contemporary Art.
-It was co-curated by Elissa Auther, Windgate Research Curator, Museum of Design, and Nora Burnett Abrams, Curator, MCA Denver.
+This exhibition was co-organized by the Museum of Contemporary Art Denver and University of Colorado, Colorado Springs, Gallery of Contemporary Art.
+It was co-curated by Nora Burnett Abrams, Curator, MCA Denver and Elissa Auther, Windgate Research Curator, Museum of Arts and Design.

 Generous support for “Senga Nengudi: Improvistational Gestures” is provided by Dedrea and Paul Gray.